 You should now see something like this: It means that the files for 123host.net.au are located in /public_html/123host.net.au

 Don't worry about redirection.
-If you are redirecting, you should use a parked domain rather than an addon domain.
+If you are redirecting, you should use a domain alias rather than an addon domain.

 That's it.
 Try out the domain in your browser and you should see an empty file structure just waiting for you to install wordpress or something else.